davidheineman/carvana/README.md

 - Handling words with a large number of characters
 - Handling large files with entirely unique characters

-Also, I started `trieletters.cpp` as a more efficient implementation of `trie.cpp` which uses individual letters as nodes in the tree rather than entire words.
-This uses more primitive datatypes and less expensive C objects and would run faster.
-I ran into road blocks with `segmentation fault` errors, which is why the file is half-way done.
+Also, I started writing `trieletters.cpp` as a more efficient implementation of `trie.cpp` which uses individual letters as nodes in the tree rather than entire words.
+This uses more primitive datatypes,  less expensive C objects and would run faster.
+I ran into road blocks with `segmentation fault` errors, which is why this solution is half-way done.